-Technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to continue to be very intense.
-Many competitors and potential competitors have substantially greater product development capabilities and financial, scientific, marketing and human resources than the Company, providing them with a competitive advantage over the Company.
+Technological competition from pharmaceutical companies, biotechnology companies and university researchers, is intense and is expected to continue to be very intense.
+While the Company is leadings its competitions in clinical development of a therapy that targets tumor acidosis, some potential competitors have substantially greater product development capabilities and financial, scientific, marketing and human resources than the Company.